Outreach and Media Teaching

 Irlanda Gallardo

 I carried out my undergraduate studies in Mexico, and got my degree in Pharmaceutical Chemical Biology with thesis work on barcoding and genetic variability of Leatherback sea turtles.
 Currently, I am doing a Master's in Genetics Biotechnology at the Instituto Politecnico Nacional in Mexico.
-For my Master's, I am working on the genetic diversity of Mexican nesting hawksbill sea turtle populations.
-I am a visiting scholar at GMU where I am working on conservation genetics of Kemp's ridley sea turtles.
+For my Master's, I worked on the genetic diversity of Mexican nesting hawksbill sea turtle populations.
+I am currently doing a PhD at George Mason University (Virginia, USA) working on conservation genetics of Kemp's ridley sea turtles.

 I enjoy doing field work at the beach, traveling to new places, nature, basketball, going to church, and trying new coffee shops.
 I am funnier in Spanish!